Public Impediment List – Again

-But as you suggested, I don’t think human nature in the wild has evolved that far.
+But I don’t think human nature in the wild has evolved that far.

-Now, as a tease, I will say that I am shocked, shocked that you don’t want to be completely transparent.
+Now, as a tease, I will say that I am shocked that [a person against the public impediment list] doesn’t want to be completely transparent.
 Does that mean that we should remove the transparency idea from Scrum?

-One final comment: I say, agreeing with you I think, that the impediment list never ends.
+One final comment: the impediment list never ends.
 Since nothing we do is ever perfect, everything everywhere always needs to be fixed (improved).
 So there is an endless job for the SM.
 In fact, most Super Bowl winners can’t even repeat the next year.
-So, yes, it is a hard job, daunting, and it takes courage.
-But that is just the truth.
+So, yes, it is a hard job, daunting, and it takes courage, that is just the truth.
 I could lie to you, and say life’s a beach and growing old is completely easy.
 Would that help?
 Sufficient unto the day is the top impediment thereof.
 Just work on that one.
 That is not so daunting.

 So, after maybe 20 items on the list, I am not sure we need a longer working list.
 Then order the 20 or so items.
 As some are fixed, add more items to the list.

-Now, to me an implication your ‘daunting’ concern is that we need some way to measure progress on the impediments.
-And I completely agree.
+To address the issue, we need some way to measure progress on the impediments.
 Most mere mortals need some encouragement.
 And at least looking back, sometimes, at all the impediments thrown out of the path is satisfying and reassuring.
 There could be other ways too….but we need to start with a (mostly) public impediment list.